raku-community-modules/String-FuzzyIndex/README.md

 of segments may arise from the improper recognition of diacritics and/or the mixup of two characters.
 A 'ç' may, for instance, have been recognized as a 'c' and so frustrate alignment.
-Similarly, an 'I' is commonly OCRed as an 'l', or an '|'. `String:FuzzyIndex` offers two options to help mitigate such OCR-related
+Similarly, an 'I' is commonly OCRed as an 'l', or an '|'. `fzindex` offers two options to help mitigate such OCR-related issues:
-issues:

 * The option `:ignore_diacritics` causes diacritics to be ignored in assessing whether two characters are identical.
 Hence, the pairwise comparison of 'ç'